bastillion-io/Bastillion/README.md

 all your systems.
 Once the sessions have been opened you can select a single system or any combination to run your commands.
 Additional system administrators can be added and their terminal sessions and history can be audited.
-Also, KeyBox can manage and distribute public keys that have been setup and defined.
+Also, KeyBox can manage, distribute, and disable public keys that have been setup and defined.

 ![Terminals](http://sshkeybox.com/img/screenshots/medium/terms.png)